The Canterville Ghost (1996 film): Plot

-Hiram Otis comes to England with his wife, daughter and two sons on a research grant; he and his family will live in a castle called Canterville Hall.
-The Castle is haunted by the ghost of a deceased ancestor, Sir Simon de Canterville, doomed to remain on the estate after the death of his wife.
-His goal is to send the family packing so he begins a ghostly reign of terror.
-As is revealed by Lord Canterville (Sir Simon's descendant) and the servants Mr. and Mrs. Umney, numerous people have stayed at Canterville Hall in the last few years and have all been scared away by Sir Simon - the locals start betting on how long the Otis family will stay.
+Hiram Otis comes to England with his wife, daughter and two sons on a research grant; he and his family temporarily stay in a castle called Canterville Hall.
+The castle is haunted by the ghost of Sir Simon de Canterville, an ancestor doomed to remain on the estate after his wife's death.
+To send the family packing, he begins a ghostly reign of terror.
+As is revealed by the current Lord Canterville (Sir Simon's descendant) and the servants Mr. and Mrs. Umney, previous Canterville Hall residents have all been frightened away by Sir Simon.
+The locals wager on how long the Otis family will stay.

-Virginia 'Ginny' Otis, the daughter, discovers a mysterious prophecy in a book about the house's history, and a secret passage in the library that leads to a cell where Sir Simon resides during the day with his raven familiar Gabriel.
-Initially disliking the house and life in England, Ginny starts to appreciate her new home and becomes attracted to Francis, the young Duke of Cheshire, who has also seen Sir Simon's ghost.
-Unfortunately, Hiram does not believe in ghosts and accuses Ginny of trying to scare the family so they'll return to America.
+Ginny, the Otis' daughter, discovers a mysterious prophecy regarding the house's history, and a secret passage in the library leading to a cell where Sir Simon resides during the day with his raven familiar Gabriel.
+She and her brothers later see Sir Simon, though her parents dismiss it as Ginny pranking her siblings.
+Ginny meets and becomes attracted to Francis, the young Duke of Cheshire, who has also seen Sir Simon's ghost.
+Unfortunately, Hiram does not believe in ghosts and accuses Ginny of trying to scare the family so they will return to Indiana.

 Sir Simon becomes infuriated by the family's resilience and is himself scared by a fake ghost that the boys build.
-Angrily chasing the Otis children, Sir Simon causes Ginny to get into more trouble with her father—who is such a skeptic that he cannot see Sir Simon.
+Angrily chasing the Otis children, Sir Simon causes Ginny to get into more trouble with her father—whose skepticism prevents his seeing Sir Simon.
 Ginny uses the secret passage to return to the cell and ends up befriending him.
 Later, Francis explains to Ginny that Sir Simon was suspected of murdering his wife, Lady Eleanor, and his fate remains unknown.
 Sir Simon appears to Ginny and advises her to not let her fears ruin her chances of finding true love.
 Ginny follows his advice and makes her feelings apparent to Francis.

-Hiram, still blaming Ginny for the strange happenings, decides to send Ginny back home to America.
-Going to Sir Simon for help, Ginny explains how her father doesn't believe in ghosts (much to the ghost's bemusement).
+Hiram, still blaming Ginny for the strange happenings, decides to send Ginny home to Indiana.
+Going to Sir Simon for help, Ginny explains how her father does not believe in ghosts (much to the ghost's bemusement).
 They plot to trick Hiram into believing by performing a scene from Hamlet with Sir Simon as the ghost of Hamlet's father.
 During the performance, however, Sir Simon becomes distraught and disappears halfway through the scene, with Hiram insisting it was a special effect (although the rest of the family are sure it was a real ghost).